Pakistan PM concerned by overthrow of Yemen government, stands by Saudi Arabia

 "We are concerned at the overthrow of the legitimate government in Yemen by use of force by non-state actors," Sharif told a news conference in the Turkish capital Ankara, where he is on an official visit.

-"We have agreed to extend all possible support in the defence of Saudi Arabia's sovereignty and territorial integrity," he said.
+"We have agreed to extend all possible support in the defense of Saudi Arabia's sovereignty and territorial integrity," he said.

 Largely Sunni Muslim Pakistan is a regional ally of Saudi Arabia.
-Pakistan also shares a long border with Iran, considered to be the centre of Shi'ite power and Saudi Arabia's main regional rival.
+Pakistan also shares a long border with Iran, considered to be the center of Shi'ite power and Saudi Arabia's main regional rival.

 The Houthis and their allies seized a central district of the southern city of Aden on Thursday, the last major holdout of fighters loyal to Saudi-backed President Abd-Rabbu Mansour Hadi.
 They took over the capital Sanaa six months ago.